-Allegro from Concerto in C, F. J. Haydn – A concerto adopted from Haydn's first cello concerto for solo marimba.
+Allegro from Concerto in C, F. J. Haydn – A concerto adapted from Haydn's first cello concerto for solo marimba.
+Available in three versions:

 Marimba and percussion ensemble (8 players) version.